SHOCK-A-GO-GO RETURNS!

 More Info

-is a 1995 American black horror anthology film directed by Rusty Cundieff (who also wrote the film with Darin Scott) and starring Corbin Bernsen, Rosalind Cash, Rusty Cundieff, David Alan Grier, Anthony Griffith, Wings Hauser, Paula Jai Parker, Joe Torry, and Clarence Williams III.
+Tales from the Hood is a 1995 American black horror anthology film directed by Rusty Cundieff (who also wrote the film with Darin Scott) and starring Corbin Bernsen, Rosalind Cash, Rusty Cundieff, David Alan Grier, Anthony Griffith, Wings Hauser, Paula Jai Parker, Joe Torry, and Clarence Williams III.
 The film presents four short horror stories based on problems that affect the African-American community: police corruption, domestic abuse, racism, and gang violence.
 These are presented within a frame story of three drug dealers buying some “found” drugs from an eccentric and story-prone funeral director.

 The film was met with mixed reviews upon release but has since gained a cult following.